No coding and design stress Create, customize & launch website widgets, all in one place Start Free Forever

 The shopping cart abandonment rate can be informative when analyzing customers’ behavior or brainstorming viable strategies for amending your website’s performance.
 Still, without a coherent attitude to its interpretation, it provides no help with assessing the situation.

-Compare It to the Average Cart Abandonment Rate
+Compare it to the Average Cart Abandonment Rate

 Important note: